-- 1 appropriate committees of Congress a report on the con- - 2 sensus identification standards. - 3 (d) GUIDANCE.-Not later than 1 year after the date - 4 that the Director submits the report on the consensus - 5 identification standards under subsection (c), the Admin- - 6 istrator of the Federal Aviation Administration shall issue - 7 regulatory guidance based on the consensus identification - 8 standards. - 9 SEC.
+3 (d) GUIDANCE.-Not later than 1 year after the date 4 that the Director submits the report on the consensus 5 identification standards under subsection (c), the Admin-6 istrator of the Federal Aviation Administration shall issue 7 regulatory guidance based on the consensus identification 8 standards.

+9 SEC.
 2106.
-COMMERCIAL AND GOVERNMENTAL OPERA- - 10 TORS. - 11 (a) IN GENERAL.-Except for model aircraft under - 12 section 44808 of title 49, United States Code, in author- - 13 izing the operation of any public unmanned aircraft sys- - 14 tem or the operation of any unmanned aircraft system by - 15 a person conducting civil aircraft operations, the Adminis- - 16 trator of the Federal Aviation Administration, to the ex- - 17 tent practicable and consistent with applicable law and - 18 without compromising national security, homeland de- - 19 fense, or law enforcement, shall make the identifying in- - 20 formation in subsection (b) available to the public via an - 21 online searchable database. - (b) Contents.-The database described in sub- - 23 section (a) shall contain the following: - 24 (1) The name of each individual, or agency, as - applicable, authorized to conduct civil or public un-
+COMMERCIAL AND GOVERNMENTAL OPERA-10 TORS.

+11 (a) IN GENERAL.-Except for model aircraft under 12 section 44808 of title 49, United States Code, in author-13 izing the operation of any public unmanned aircraft system or the operation of any unmanned aircraft system by 14 15 a person conducting civil aircraft operations, the Administrator of the Federal Aviation Administration, to the ex-16 17 tent practicable and consistent with applicable law and without compromising national security, homeland de-18 fense, or law enforcement, shall make the identifying in-19 20 formation in subsection (b) available to the public via an 21 online searchable database.

+(b) CONTENTS.-The database described in sub-section (a) shall contain the following:

+24 (1) The name of each individual, or agency, as25 applicable, authorized to conduct civil or public un-

 1 manned aircraft systems operations described in 2 subsection (a).
 3 (2) The name of each owner of an unmanned 4 aircraft system described in paragraph (1).
-5 (3) The expiration date of any authorization re-6 lated to a person identified in paragraph (1) or 7 paragraph (2).
+5 (3) The expiration date of any authorization re- 6 lated to a person identified in paragraph (1) or 7 paragraph (2).
 8 (4) The contact information for each person 9 identified in paragraphs (1) and (2), including a 10 telephone number and an electronic mail address, in 11 accordance with applicable privacy laws.
 12 (5) The tail number or specific identification 13 number of all unmanned aircraft authorized for use 14 that links each unmanned aircraft to the owner of 15 that aircraft.
-16 (c) Records.-Each person described in subsection 17 (b)(1), to the extent practicable without compromising na-18 tional security, homeland defense, or law enforcement 19 shall maintain and make available to the Administrator 20 for not less than 1 year a record of the name and contact 21 information of each person on whose behalf the unmanned 22 aircraft system has been operated.
-23 (d) DEADLINE.-The Administrator shall make the database available not later than 1 year after the date of enactment of this Act.
-25
+16 (c) RECORDS.-Each person described in subsection 17 (b)(1), to the extent practicable without compromising na- 18 tional security, homeland defense, or law enforcement 19 shall maintain and make available to the Administrator 20 for not less than 1 year a record of the name and contact 21 information of each person on whose behalf the unmanned 22 aircraft system has been operated.
+23 (d) DEADLINE.-The Administrator shall make the 24 database available not later than 1 year after the date of 25 enactment of this Act.